 - 13. In addition to section 7 (above), parents and guardians will have additional responsibilities to: - a.
 Conduct yourself in a responsible manner consistent with the values of Speed Skating BC including fair play, integrity, dignity, open communication and mutual respect - b.
 Model positive and responsible behaviour, and communicate with their child that they expect them to do the same. - c.
 Treat all individuals and property with dignity, courtesy, and respect, including but not limited to other players, coaches, officials, volunteers, other parents and all other individuals that are part of the organization. - d.
 Refrain from any behaviour, or comments, which are profane, insulting, harassing, sexist, racist, abusive, disrespectful or otherwise offensive without hostility or violence. - e.
 Emphasize the importance of values like fair play, respect, cooperation, competition and teamwork to their child offering praise for fair play, participation, and skill development - f.
 Instill confidence in their child's ability and skill development, always avoiding comparisons with other skaters and celebrating the acquisition of skills and goals achieved by their child. - g.
 Respect the coach and understand the coach is responsible for the skill development of the athlete.
 A parent's role shall be to take a healthy interest in their child's progress and development and be responsible for the child's nutrition, rest, overall health, and moral and emotional support. - h.
+Communicate directly with your athlete's coach if questions arise regarding decisions made by officials at meets. - i.
 Understand and follow the steps in the return to sport protocol should their child suffer a concussion or other injury.